Italy Heaven: Plan your dream holiday in Italy

 Travel to Italy

-On our Budget Airports page, we list the destinations in Italy which you can reach using the cheap airlines Ryanair and Easyjet.
-Ryanair have greater coverage, but both the airlines operate flights to some small and interesting destinations as well as the major cities like Rome, Venice and Milan.
+On our Budget Airports page, we list the destinations in Italy which you can reach using direct flights from the UK and Ireland, using the cheap airlines Ryanair and Easyjet as well as BA.
+While BA fly to large cities, Ryanair have the greatest coverage.
+Both Ryanair and Easyjet operate flights to some small and interesting destinations as well as the major cities like Rome, Venice and Milan.
 We provide a handy guide for budget airline destinations in Italy, with suggestions for nearby holiday spots, and advice making the most of a cheap break.

 If you book a bargain flight with Easyjet or Ryanair, don't expect luxurious seats or free food or entertainment.
 Seat space is cramped and service can be basic.
 Bring your own food if you want to save cash inflight, and try to bring only cabin luggage if you'll be in a hurry on arrival.
 Whatever the inconveniences, however, the fantastic prices make budget trips a possibility for everyone, and it's worth making the most of these prices while they stay low.